-Land use in Brooklin has been mostly stable for decades.
+Brooklin's population and land use have been mostly stable for decades.
 However, there are signs that the Town may soon face unusual pressures to develop its land faster.
 Migration patterns in the United States are changing and there are also increasing numbers of people working from home.
 These factors raise the possibility of unexpected, random developmental sprawls.
-One of Brooklin's most valuable land assets is its coastline.
+One of Brooklin's most valuable land assets is its beautiful and working coastline.
 How to protect that asset from new and increasing threats such as climate change and improper development, is becoming an increasingly important challenge.

 The majority of residents who responded to the 2022 Public Opinion Survey expressed a desire to maintain Brooklin's rural character and quality of life as much as possible.
 With this in mind and considering feedback from the Future Land Use Survey distributed in December of 2022, the most suitable areas for future growth in Brooklin would be adjacent to three locations: the Town Center, North Brooklin, and the developed areas in West Brooklin.
-There is also one targeted area of Townowned land in the Harriman Point area that could be considered for building affordable/ "workplace" housing to help the Town achieve a goal of 10% affordable housing over the next decade.
+These areas are more than adequate to accommodate any estimated residential and commercial future land use over the next ten years.

-The Town Center has diverse residential, commercial, and public properties.
+The Town Center-Harbor Corridor area has diverse residential, commercial, and public properties.
 Designating this area as a future growth area would be consistent with historic development and likely would minimize the need for new traffic patterns.
 North and West Brooklin are historic village areas that could be revived with appropriate development.
 Potential road improvements to Old County Road in North Brooklin and pedestrian/bicycle safety improvements near tourist venues in West Brooklin and Town Center would be examples of development that the Town could encourage.

-Major objectives of the Plan include reviewing existing ordinances, in particular the Shoreland Zoning Ordinance and the Minimum Lot Ordinance (with the passing of LD 2003), and to strengthen as necessary to help protect the rural character and historic land use patterns of Brooklin.
+Major objectives of the Plan include reviewing existing ordinances, in particular the Shoreland Zoning Ordinance, and strengthening as necessary to help protect the rural character and historic land use patterns of Brooklin.